-In addition to sweetfish and soba noodles, the Chichibu region is famous for its shaved ice (kakigōri かき氷), which makes good use of the chill of winter and is made of frozen mountain spring water.
-That is why it is rich in mineral content, with a mellow taste.
+In addition to sweetfish and soba noodles, the Chichibu region is famous for its shaved ice (kakigori), which makes good use of the chill of winter: it is made of frozen mountain spring water.
+That is why it is rich in mineral content and has a mellow taste.
 We recommend you try the shaved ice by itself first, then drizzle on syrup little by little as you eat.

-You can try differently-flavored syrups depending on the season, and they are all delicious.
-Some flavors you can try are mandarin orange, white peach, persimmon, strawberry, and grape.
+You can try delicious, different flavored syrups depending on the season including mandarin orange, white peach, persimmon, strawberry, and grape.

 What do you think?
-There are plenty of delicious dishes in Saitama Prefecture.
-It is very accessible from Tōkyō, so why not come visit?
+There are plenty of delicious dishes to choose from in Saitama, and since it's very accessible from Tokyo, why not come for a gourmet visit?